Funny-mad-Peeea/ScaiIlp/readme.md

             * libOsi
             * libOsiClp

+5. Choose "Build" -> "Configuration Manager".
+Choose the "Active solution platform" depending on your needs:
+    * Choose "Win32" when compiling for 32 bit platforms
+    * Choose "x64" when compiling for 64 bit platforms

-5. In the Solution Explorer, mark the following 7 projects:
+6. In the Solution Explorer, mark the following 7 projects:
     * libCbc
     * libCgl
     * libClp